reubenmiller/go-c8y-cli/docs/_docs/shell-examples/output-data.md

 The output json can also be reshaped by adding a name before the dot notation path in the format of:
 `<alias>:<path>`

-For example renaming the id and name fields can be prefixed with `deviceId:` and `deviceName:` respectively.

-The following example shows how to map the following properties
+For example, the following example shows how to map the following properties

 * `id` to `deviceId`
 * `name` to `deviceName`